Destin Plastic Surgery

-A tummy tuck, technically called abdominoplasty, is performed to correct excess adipose (fat), excess skin, and correct abdominal wall laxity.
+A tummy tuck, technically called abdominoplasty, is performed by Dr. William Burden at Destin Plastic Surgery to reduce excess adipose (fat) and skin, and correct abdominal wall laxity.
 This procedure is often combined with liposuction to correct other problem areas such as excess fat in the back, hips and thighs that occurs following pregnancies.

-For more information about tummy tuck surgery, request a consultationrequest a consultation online to meet with one of our surgeons or call our office at (850) 654-1194.
-Located in Destin, Florida, we provide first-class services for patients from surrounding cities like Panama City and Pensacola who choose tummy tuck surgery, as well as those from neighboring states and international locations.
+For more information about tummy tuck surgery, request a consultationrequest a consultation online to meet with Dr. Burden or call our office at (850) 654-1194.
+Located in Destin, Florida, we provide first-class services for patients from surrounding cities such as Panama City and Pensacola who choose to undergo tummy tuck surgery, as well as those from Alabama and other neighboring states and international locations.